larpchronicles/rules/previous-versions/chronicles-rulebook_3.0.4.md

 ##### Glowing Wand Stone
    >This creates a softly glowing stone that can be inset into the end of a carved wand.
 This stone should not emit more light than a typical physical representation for a Glowing Light spell.
 This item is consumed on use.
 ##### Alarm Rune
    >This creates a rune that can be placed next to a doorway, or the opening to a box.
 The rune, once activated, will make a loud alarming sound.
 The rune must have a trigger and a tripwire, or equivalent that will set off the trigger.
 Alarm Runes may be disarmed as if they are a rank I trap.
-Activating an Alarm Rune requires simply placing the rune, the trigger, the trip wire, and the character says “Activate Alarm Rune”.
+Activating an Alarm Rune requires simply placing the rune, the trigger, the trip wire, and the character says "Activate Alarm Rune”.
 This item is consumed on use.
 ##### Rune of Unmarking
    >This creates a rune that will remove a Rune of Marking.
-To activate the rune, the character must touch the mark and say “Activate Rune of Unmarking” This item is consumed on use.
+To activate the rune, the character must touch the mark and say "Activate Rune of Unmarking” This item is consumed on use.
 ##### Minor Wand
    >This Wand may contain a single use of any spell Rank I or II.
 In order to be used the user must be able to cast the spell on their own.
-To cast from the wand, the user must declare “Activate”, followed by the spell incant.
+To cast from the wand, the user must declare "Activate”, followed by the spell incant.
 This item is consumed on use.

 #### Rank II

 ##### Rune of Marking
    >This rune, when activated, will leave a mark on an item, or person, which lasts until removed with a Rune of Unmarking, or the body has been regenerated in the case of the mark being placed upon a person.
 The mark is placed and designed by the person who used the Rune of Marking, with the approval of the Plot Team.
-To activate the rune, the character must touch the target of the rune and say “Activate Rune of Marking”.
+To activate the rune, the character must touch the target of the rune and say "Activate Rune of Marking”.
 This item is consumed on use.
 ##### Moderate Wand
    >This Wand may contain a single use of any spell Rank III or IV.
 In order to be used the user must be able to cast the spell on their own.
-To cast from the wand, the user must declare “Activate”, followed by the spell incant.
+To cast from the wand, the user must declare "Activate”, followed by the spell incant.
 This item is consumed on use.

 #### Rank III

 ##### Rune of the Beacon
    >When activated, this rune will place a magical mark upon an item that will act as a beacon for the one that used the rune that lasts for one day.
 For the duration of the effect, the character may sense the general direction of the location of the marked item; this includes beacon objects another character is carrying.
 This beacon cannot be affected by Dispel Magic, or even death and body regeneration.
-To activate this rune the character must touch the target of the rune and say “Activate Rune of the Beacon”.
+To activate this rune the character must touch the target of the rune and say "Activate Rune of the Beacon”.
 This item is consumed on use.
 ##### Major Wand
    >This Wand may contain a single use of any spell Rank V or VI.
 In order to be used the user must be able to cast the spell on their own.
 To cast from the wand, the user must declare “Activate”, followed by the spell incant.
 This item is consumed on use.